fikrianggara/indathon-round1-2024/README.md

 ### How to Run it?

-You can use code in main.py, there's main function named `forecast_and_save_to_csv` which do the forecast and save the prediction in given filename. this function require :
+You can use code in `main.py`, there's main function named `forecast_and_save_to_csv` which do the forecast and save the prediction in given filename to .csv file. this function require :

 - `forecast_m`, an integer representing how far do we want to forecast in months. e.g 6 means the model will predict the next 6 months after the start date